References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Reference Variability and Metric Robustness

-\paragraph{Procedure.} We sample $k$ humans-written references ($k \in [1, N]$, where $N$ is the number of references for each document) from all available references for each instance.
+\paragraph{Procedure.} We sample $k$ human-written references ($k \in [1, N]$, where $N$ is the number of references for each document) from all available references for each instance.
 We then score the outputs of each summarization system using the same set of references.
 Given $M$ systems $S_a$, $S_b$, \dots, $S_M$, the metric induces a ranking $ S_a \succ S_b \succ \dots \succ S_M$.
-This process is repeated $100$ times, yielding $100$ resulting rankings.
+This process is repeated $100$ times, yielding $100$ rankings.
 We compute the pairwise Kendall rank correlation coefficient \cite{665905b2-6123-3642-832e-05dbc1f48979} between such ranks.
-High correlation indicates that different sets of references lead to similar model ordering, even when different sets of references are used.
-Figure \ref{fig:rankings_N} reports the average correlation for pairs of ranks for each dataset and metric, from using a $k$ human-written summaries as references.
-ROUGE\textsubscript{max} is shown in Figure \ref{fig:rankings_N}, and ROUGE\textsubscript{avg} is reported in Figure \ref{fig:rankings_N_mean} in Appendix \ref{appendix:ranking}.
+High correlation indicates that models are similarly ordered, even when different sets of references are used.\footnote{Note that, for $k>1$, references in different reference sets might overlap, artificially increasing the observed correlation between rankings.} \autoref{fig:rankings_N} reports the average correlation for pairs of ranks for each dataset and metric, from using $k$ human-written summaries as references.
+ROUGE\textsubscript{max} is shown in \autoref{fig:rankings_N}, and ROUGE\textsubscript{avg} is reported in \autoref{fig:rankings_N_mean} in \autoref{appendix:ranking}.

-\paragraph{Single Reference.} Evaluating with a single reference is common in summarization, as most datasets provide only one human-written summary.
-Figure \ref{fig:rankings_N} (looking at $k=1$) shows the stability of different metrics with a single reference across the three datasets.
+\paragraph{Single Reference.} Evaluating with a single reference is common in summarization, as most datasets provide only one human-written summary. \autoref{fig:rankings_N} (looking at $k=1$) shows the stability of different metrics with a single reference across the three datasets.
 We find that \textbf{BLEU and ROUGE have very weak to moderate correlation between ranks across different references}.
 In other words, using two different sets of plausible references would likely lead to different conclusions on relative model performance.
-We also notice a large variability among the individual pairs of rankings, with some showing negative correlation (refer to Table \ref{tab:rank_1_all} in Appendix \ref{appendix:ranking} for results on individual metrics and datasets).
+We also notice a large variability among the individual pairs of rankings, with some showing negative correlation (refer to \autoref{tab:rank_1_all} in \autoref{appendix:ranking} for results on individual metrics and datasets).